Holic75/KingmakerRebalance/README.md

 Mod also changes stats of some npcs (optional)
-- Valerie class was changed to Vindicative Bastard and stats to 18/10/16/8/10/15
+- Valerie class was changed to Vindictive Bastard and stats to 18/10/16/8/10/15
 - Harrim class was changed to Warpriest and stats to 16/10/18/10/17/6
 - Amiri archetype was changed to Invulnerable Rager and her stats to 19/14/16/10/12/8
 - Ekun to 14/18/10/10/14/8